jzwood/the-blockchain-buddies-market/README.md

 If it hangs, open Metamask and see if it is trying to find the network.
 Not sure what this is about but wait until it connects again to check on the migration status (It can sometimes take a minute or two).

+## interacting with contract

-### interact with contract via truffle
+### truffle

 Let's add a cryptocollectible to our marketplace which is currently empty.
-We're gonna mint a new Blockchain Buddy (nfc721 token) with truffle.
+We're gonna mint a new Blockchain Buddy ([erc-721](http://erc721.org) inspired token) with truffle.

 In a new terminal window run `$ truffle console`.
 Let's mint a new character called "kitty McKitty" costing 0.001 Ether: